18 Mar 2023

-What are SOLID Principles, and do they really
+What are SOLID Principles, and do they really make a difference?

 When it comes to software development, object-oriented (OO) programming is a key concept that brought a whole new design to the process of developing software.
 It enables developers to combine data with the same functionality in one class to manage with the sole purpose there, without worrying about the entire application.